 ATLANTA — Carolina's blueprint for playoff success has been set: Let the sack-happy defense lead the way and hope dual-threat quarterback Cam Newton can add just enough offense.

-Newton threw two touchdown passes, Greg Hardy had a team-record four sacks and the Panthers clinched the NFC South title by beating the Atlanta Falcons 21-20 on Sunday.
+Newton threw two touchdown passes, Greg Hardy had a team-record four sacks and the Panthers clinched their first NFC South title in five years by beating the Atlanta Falcons 21-20 on Sunday.

 Carolina set a team record by sacking Matt Ryan nine times.
-The defense also produced a touchdown on Melvin White's 7-yard interception return in the second quarter.
+The defense also produced the Panthers' first touchdown on Melvin White's 7-yard interception return in the second quarter.

 Falcons tight end Tony Gonzalez had four catches for 56 yards and was honored at halftime in his final regular-season game.
 He has announced plans for retirement.

 "Honestly, it went exactly as I thought it would go except for the winning part," Gonzalez said.
 "We weren't able to pull it out. ...
 My career has turned out to be something more than I ever thought and more than I ever dreamed."

 Atlanta players spoke during the week about wanting to send Gonzalez out with a win.

 "They came out with a lot of emotion, they played very hard, they played for one of their leaders today, for Tony today," Rivera said.